syncpoint/burn-bot/Readme.md

 ### Configuration
 The configuration of the burning bot is stored in the rooms' `accountData`.

-### Jobs
+### SDK, Crypto, Jobs

-Which messages will be deleted and when is stored in a key-value store.
+The preconfigured folder to store data is `./data`.
+If you want the bot to use an alternative location you can do so by setting `DATA_DIR=/path/to/an/alternative/location`.
+Everything the bots wants to persist goes into this folder.

 If you restart the bot it will check for pending jobs and execute them.